 Apart from historical research conducted through the local library and via the printed word, Alice also did a great deal of field research into locations, taking short holidays in likely settings, and exploring many aspects of the Napoleonic period, from old inns to smugglers’ coves.
 She was well-informed on costume and ‘manners’ generally, and would become indignant when costume dramas on television ‘got it wrong’.
 There is a particularly telling story of how, in The Georgian Rake, she formed the idea of the heroine climbing a tree and, unsure how practical that would have been in the long dresses of the period, donned her nightdress to make the experiment – much to the amazement of a neighbour who witnessed it all!

 Some of her novels go back from the Regency (strictly speaking, 1811-20) and the overlapping Napoleonic period into the later part of the eighteenth century, and she created one family whose fortunes she followed in a short series (the Eversley saga).
 Her novels were translated into a number of foreign languages, and keenly read in the United States, as well as Canada and Australia.
-Paperback and large-print rights were sold, and most recently the novels have undergone a dynamic revival in e-book form by Endeavour Press, and are being read widely once again.
+Paperback and large-print rights were sold, and most recently the novels have undergone a revival in e-book form with Sapere Books, and are being read widely once again.

 She outlived her husband Ken, who died in 1994, by ten years.
 Both her sons, Richard and Graham, have written books, and Richard’s trilogy of novels, Seven Crowns of Oscalidor, is now available in e-book form while Graham has published academic books on theatre, although he has also taken recently to writing children’s stories.